tnichols217/notes/APBiology/1/Notes/4 - Macromolecules.md

 > ***
 >
 > **Chitin**
-> - Insects use Chitin as an exoskeleton due to its strong
+> - Insects use Chitin as an exoskeleton due to its strong structure.

 ##### The difference between $\alpha$ Glucose and $\beta$ Glucose
 $\alpha$ Glucose will always bond on the same side, while $\beta$ Glucose will bond in alternating patterns.